-This, in turn, puts more significance on the initial interview step.
-Candidates need to go into these calls prepared with as much information on the organization, the position, and their skill set.
-To maximize your chances of making that great first impression over the phone, follow these 5 helpful tips that will help you crush a phone interview.
+A phone interview is a critical first step in any hiring process.
+Job seekers need to go into these calls prepared with as much information as possible about the organization, the position, and their skill set.
+To maximize your chances of making that great first impression, follow these 5 helpful tips and crush the phone interview.

 Find the Perfect Location

 The great thing about a phone interview is that you can set the scene.
-Take advantage of that by finding a quiet spot, with no chance of interruptions or background noise to ensure the call will move along fluidly.
-If you have the choice to use a landline or cell phone use the landline.
-If you’re using your cell make sure you’re in an area with a strong signal.
-There’s nothing an interviewer finds more frustrating than having to ask the same question more than once due to a bad connection or dropped signals.
-The same applies to video conferencing.
+Take advantage of that by finding a quiet spot with no chance of interruption or background noise to ensure the call goes smoothly.
+If you have the choice between a landline and a cell phone, use the landline.
+If you have to use your cell, make sure you’re in an area with a strong signal.
+There’s nothing worse than a bad connection or a dropped call when it’s an interview.

 Energy

-Recruiters on average conduct 20 phone interviews a day.
-Your energy level is even more critical given eye contact and body language can’t be detected over the phone.
-Your verbal energy is very important as it shows your genuine interest in the company and it will quickly engage your interviewer on the other end.
-Showing no enthusiasm is a quick way for that phone call to end early so get yourself excited for that call.
-Separate yourself from the rest by sounding like you are eager about the opportunity and let them feel that smile through the phone.
+On average, recruiters conduct 20 phone interviews a day.
+Your energy level is even more critical, given that eye contact and body language can’t be detected over the phone.
+Your verbal energy is very important, as it shows your genuine interest in the organization and quickly engages your interviewer.

 5 Critical Tips for Crushing a Phone Interview 2

-Utilizing these 5 tips will not only differentiate yourself from your competition but, will also allow you to get in front of key decision makers, who ultimately decide whether are not you get the position.
-Win that phone interview, move on in the interview process and get that well-deserved offer.
+Utilizing these 5 tips will not only differentiate you from your competition but will also allow you to get in front of key decision-makers, who ultimately decide whether or not you get the position.
+Win that phone interview, move on in the interview process, and get that well-deserved offer.

 Looking for more ways to improve your job search?
 Subscribe to the JOHNLEONARD blog today and receive helpful advice directly from our team!